jrroosevelt/VS2PCG/VS2PCG_Card_Clarifications.md

 ---

-Q: If Lilith KO's my supporting character, can I save it with Envelop?
+Q: If Lilith KO's my supporting character, can I save it with Singularity's **Envelop**?

+A: Yes, a reaction super power will resolve before the **Vampirism** trigger.

+^(Source: Chad Daniel)

+---

+Q: If I play a second Lilith, KOing the first, does she get an extra Health?

+A: No, for Uniqueness violations, it's the game forcing the KO not any character.

+^(Source: FB Post - Kirk)

+---

 # [Living Tribunal](http://vs.tcgbrowser.com/images/cards/big/GAL-017.jpg)
 *Set: Galactic Guardians*